What Really Happened to Jasper Taylor?

 The Birth of Paralux

-After his recovery in the hospital, Jasper decided to come back to life.
-One of the things that meant was that he started working with Toshe Marinos again regularly.
+After his recovery in the hospital, Jasper decided to return to life.
+One thing that meant was that he started working with Toshe Marinos again regularly.
 The two of them set to work on a ton of projects together.
 They would work for hours together in the Taylor family garage.

 “Honestly, nobody had any idea what they were doing out there.
 I heard the electric bills were astounding.”

 After two years, however, what they came up with revolutionized the world.
-Oddly, it wasn’t a contribution to the world of physics, but, instead, a new way of storing blood that didn’t require refrigeration.
+Oddly, it wasn’t a contribution to the world of physics but a new way of storing blood that didn’t require refrigeration.

-“The two of them disappear for two years and the thing they come back with has nothing to do with anything they had studied.
+“The two of them disappeared for two years, and the thing they returned with had nothing to do with anything they had studied.
 It was definitely crazy stuff.
-It just showed the depth of their genius that they were able to do this.
+It just showed the depth of their genius that they could do this.
 It revolutionized medicine.
 They made a ton of money off that.
 That’s really what started Paralux.
 It led to every future success they had.”

-With the money they received from the licensing of their new technology they moved out of Taylor’s family garage and into an industrial warehouse.
-They invested almost all their money into R&D and started churning out innovation after innovation after innovation.
-Stuff that changed the world.
-Mobile telephonics.
-High-frequency communications systems.
-Medical technologies.
-They went absolutely nuts.”
+With the money they received from licensing their new technology, they moved out of Taylor’s family garage and into an industrial warehouse.
+They invested almost all their money into R&D and started churning out innovation after innovation after innovation—stuff that changed the world.
+Mobile telephones, high-frequency communications systems, medical technologies—they went absolutely nuts.”

 They went from being millionaires in year one to billionaires in year five to trillionaires in year eleven.
 It was a wild, wild ride.
 Nobody could match them.